Progress report for ONE21-381

 The ARCS includes two motorized trolley cars to move the hanging implement down the rail.
 As the trolley cars move the ARCS, the on-board spooling motors roll and unroll the row cover onto a spool.

-We assembled most of the ARCS components off-site and put the components together at Jericho Settler’s Farm in January.
+We assembled most of the ARCS sub-assemblies off-site and put the components together at Jericho Settler’s Farm in January 2022.
 We first tested the system without row cover.
-The self-aligning ball bearings had enough play to allow to wide pipe in the spool to roll easily even with a slight sag.
+The self-aligning ball bearings had enough play to allow the wide pipe in the spool to roll easily even with a slight sag in the pipe.

-Once we redesigned and built the trolley car, we returned to swap assemblies.
+Once we redesigned and rebuilt the trolley car, we returned to swap assemblies.
 We used extra Railex trolleys to make cable trolleys for the extension cord.
-This allowed us to test running the system, unloaded, up and down the length of the rail.
+This allowed us to test running the unloaded system up and down the length of the rail.
 In addition, we coordinated the spooling motion of the ARCS motors with the trolley car motors.

 We controlled the system through the browser-based app that we developed for the system.
-The runs off of the RGS software library with a specific instance and UI for this project.
-The User Interface allows the operator to turn the machine on in both automatic and manual modes.
+The application runs off of the RGS software library with a specific instance and User Interface (UI) for this project.
+The UI allows the operator to turn the machine on in both automatic and manual modes.
 As we were testing basic functionality, we used manual mode.

-In manual mode, an operator can direct the system to go forward, go backward, spool roll, spool unroll, or a combination of linear-direction and spin which is required to roll an unroll row cover.
-The buttons that operated all of the motors in tandem read “cover” and “uncover”.
+In manual mode, an operator can direct the system to go forward, backward, spool roll, spool unroll, or a combination of linear direction and spin which is required to roll an unroll row cover.
+The buttons that controlled all of the motors in tandem read “cover” and “uncover”.
 There is a stop button on every page.

 Once the trolley cars and ARCS motors were working effectively, we loaded the ARCS with row cover for the first time.
-We found the added weight of the row cover was too much for the 28’ span of the spool and caused a significant bend in the spool.
+We found that the added weight of the row cover over the 28’ span of caused a significant bend in the spool.
 The bend in the spool caused a large moment on the spool, making it too powerful to rotate with the spooling motors.

 We reset the row cover on the ARCS.
-The system was running quite well.
 We were able to roll and unroll the row cover along the full length of the rail.
-While there was a gap between the two sections of row cover, when the ARCS finished unrolling it often pulled it taut, closing the gap.
+There was a gap between the two sections of row cover.
+Yet, when the ARCS finished unrolling, it often pulled the row cover taut, closing the gap.
 We ran the system multiple times and documented the progress with photos and videos.

 We then broke the system down so the farmers could till the high tunnel to plant early-season potatoes.
 We removed the ARCS from the toolbar.
 The implement is easily disconnected with the removal of 4 bolts.